mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ### Updates

-The following `web-ext sign` options have changed:
+These `web-ext sign` options have changed:

 - `[--amo-base-url](#amo-base-url)` no longer requires `use-submission-api` to be set.
 - `[--channel](#channel)` is now required.

 ### Additions

-The following features are added:
+These features are added:

 - `[web-ext dump-config](#web-ext-dump-config)`, this new command prints a copy of the configuration data to the terminal.
 - `web-ext sign [--approval-timeout](#approval-timeout)` enables this number of milliseconds to wait for approval before giving up to be set.